ksusvita92/LR2Cluster/Tutorial/Tutorial.md

 # Pairwise Logistic Regression

 There are two logistic regression models introduced in this package: the multinomial logistic regression (MLR) and the pairwise logistic regression (PLR).
 The difference between the two models lies on the data type used to train the model, and the response variable.
-For instance, MLR uses individual-level data and the response variable is the index of the cases’ clusters, whereas PLR uses pairwise-level data and binary response variable indicating whether two cases are in the same cluster.
+MLR uses individual-level data and the response variable is the index of the cases’ clusters, whereas PLR uses pairwise-level data and binary response variable indicating whether two cases are in the same cluster.

 ## Fit PLR model